Nintendo NES Classic Edition Stocks And Availability To Increase Soon?

 Of course, with the increase in production, we can expect more stocks of the NES to make its way to retailers soon.
 It is unknown how long fans will have to wait for it to become available again, but at the very least, there is hope that more are arriving sooner than later.

 As of now, stocks of the miniature console are still elusive.
-GameStop released limited stocks last week and they were all sold out within minutes.
-Walmart also frequently made the NES available in short doses in the past, but as can be guessed, a ton of interested fans did not even get the chance to see it go live in the website.
+GameStop released limited stocks last week, and they were all sold out within minutes.
+Walmart also frequently made the NES available in short doses in the past, but as can be guessed, a ton of interested fans did not even get the chance to see it go live on the website.

-Best Buy also has the NES Classic listed in its website, though it’s sold out.
+Best Buy also has the NES Classic listed on its website, though it’s sold out.
 Target, on the other hand, may have some stocks in their physical stores.
-The retailer has advised fans to check their branches as the console will not be available in their website.
+The retailer has advised fans to check their branches as the console will not be available on their website.

 For those who cannot wait for the NES Classic to become available again, there are always other options – but they must be prepared to pay more than the original cost.